Zyarasa/Zyarasa/README.md

-- 👋 Hi, I’m @Zyarasa my site is https://www.ViRaGraphix.xyz
+- 👋 Hi, I’m Daniel Lee Herrin, a human from South West Florida
-- 👀 I’m interested in ...
-Crytpo, gaming, and tech!
+- 👀 I’m interested in ... engineering!
-- 🌱 I’m currently learning ...
-Google cert
+- 🌱 I’m currently learning ... alot ><
-- 💞️ I’m looking to collaborate on ... a NFT project!
+- 💞️ I’m looking to collaborate on ...saving my community
 - 📫 How to reach me ...
 239-220-2577 or zyrarasa2020@icloud.com

 <!---